NTIA/p528/README.md

 # NOTICE!
-**Please note that this software is based on a proposed update to ITU Recommendation P.528 which will be considered during the May 2019 ITU-R Study Group 3 meetings.
+**This software is based on a proposed update to ITU Recommendation P.528 which will be considered during the May 2019 ITU-R Study Group 3 meetings.
 The current in-force Recommendation is P.525-3 (not P.528-4).
 This code could undergo changes, including but not limited to breaking and functional changes, up until the conclusion of the Study Group 3 meetings, based on the outcomes of the meetings.**

 ---

 # ITU-R Recommendation P.528-4 - U.S. Reference Implementation  #

-This repo contains the U.S. Reference Software Implementation of Recommendation [ITU-R P.528](http://www.itu.int/rec/R-REC-P.528/en): Propagation curves for aeronautical mobile and radionavigation services using the VHF, UHF and SHF bands.
+This code repository contains the U.S. Reference Software Implementation of ITU-R Recommendation P.528.
 This Recommendation contains a method for predicting basic transmission loss in the frequency range 125-15 500 MHz for aeronautical and satellite services.
-[A companion repo](https://github.com/NTIA/p528-gui) provides a Graphical User Interface (GUI) frontend that can be used with this software implementation.
+Companion software ([p528-gui](https://github.com/NTIA/p528-gui)) provides a Graphical User Interface (GUI) that can be used with this software implementation.

 # Summary of Software #

-This repo contains C++ code that implements Annex 2 of Rec P.528, the Step-by-Step method to computing propagation loss for air-to-ground paths.
-It was developed to provide maximum traceability back to the Recommendation text.
-Wherever possible, equation numbers are provided.
-It is assumed that a user reviewing this source code would have a copy of the Recommendation's text available as a primary reference.
+This software is written in C++.
+It implements Annex 2 of Rec P.528, the Step-by-Step method to computing propagation loss for air-to-ground paths.

-The software is designed to be built into a DLL (or corresponding library for non-Windows systems).
-A Visual Studio project file is provided for Windows users to support the build process and configuration.

 ## Inputs ##